Search this Blog

 It is 1781, the year Mozart left Salzburg for Vienna, and Antonio Salieri (Abraham) is the court composer to Emperor Joseph II (Jeffrey Jones).
 When Mozart (Oscar nominee Tom Hulce as Mozart, in Amadeus) arrives at court, Salieri is horrified to discover that the godlike musical gifts he desires have been bestowed on the impish, bawdy young Mozart.
 Engulfed by envy, he plots to destroy Mozart by any means.
 Perhaps, even murder.
 The mystery, and the music remain.

-As a lifelong Mozartian, I say no, it's absolutely not truthful.
+As a lifelong Mozartian, I say no, Amadeus the film is not truthful.
+It is not a true story, but a fictional drama based loosely on historical figures,imagining a deadly rivalry between Mozart and Salieri.
 Most of the plot revolves around Salieri vs. Mozart, and from Mozart biographies written by prominent writers on Mozart the two didn't seem to have that kind of relationship in real life, just as there is no historical proof that Salieri actually killed Mozart, who died from an illness.
+In other words, the core premise that Salieri murdered Mozart out of jealousy is a myth popularized by Alexander Pushkin's 1830 play, while the film adds many dramatic flourishes, though it incorporates some real aspects of Mozart's life, like his wit and some vulgarity.

 Suggested Links: